v-azza/pwdhelper/README.md

 4. ~~Allow the user to copy any of those passwords generated to the clipboard.~~
 5. ~~Allow the user to re-print the last passwords generated in the terminal using the tool.~~
 6. Improve error checking and checks to see whether the script is being run directly.
+7. Edit the entire program to improve on; cryptographically strong random selections, error handling, user-friendliness and clipboard copying.